-SAO PAULO (AP) — Brazil arrives at a crucial moment in its preparations for the World Cup as two of its most troubled stadiums stage major test events Sunday.
+SAO PAULO (AP) — Brazil arrives at a crucial moment in its preparations for the World Cup as two of its most troubled stadiums stage major test events on Sunday.

 With FIFA closely monitoring, local organizers will host Brazilian league matches at the Arena Pantanal in the western city of Cuiaba and at the Itaquerao, Sao Paulo’s much-delayed stadium where the World Cup opener will be played in a few weeks.

-Although there will still be work left at the venues no matter what happens Sunday, successful tests could help alleviate concerns about the country’s readiness for the event.
+Although there will still be work left at the venues no matter what happens on Sunday, successful tests could help alleviate concerns about the country’s readiness for the event.

 The official test events are likely the last before all 12 World Cup stadiums are turned over to FIFA for their final preparations ahead of the June 12 inaugural match between Brazil and Croatia.

 The Itaquerao has proved the most problematic stadium and one of FIFA’s biggest concerns, especially because it will have to accommodate the nearly 70,000 fans and guests coming for the high-profile opener.

 Only 40,000 tickets were put on sale for Corinthians’ match against Figueirense because some of the 20,000 temporary seats needed for the opener are still being installed.